-If I give up my green card, can I get a 5 or 10 year visa?
+If I give up my green card, can I get a longer-validity visa?

-Length of visa validity is based on reciprocity between individual countries and the United States.
-The current reciprocity agreement between the U.S. and China limits most visas to one year.
+Length of visa validity is based on reciprocity between individual countries and the United States according to the specific visa class.
 There is no extra benefit for former Legal Permanent Residents.
-Also, please keep in mind that the act of giving up a green card does not prove a lack of immigrant intent in and of itself.
+Please note that visa applicants are not required to give up permanent residence cards as a condition to visa issuance.
+In addition, the act of giving up a green card does not prove a lack of immigrant intent in and of itself.